-Proper cash handling at your restaurant comes down to three things: trustworthy staff, accountability, and solid procedures.
-With these three things, your cash handling will go smoothly.
-Though you should expect to see minor cash handling mistakes in your restaurant, huge losses that hurt your profits are avoidable with the right cash handling procedures, like the ones below.
+Proper cash handling at your restaurant comes down to three things: trustworthy staff, accountability, and an effective cash handling policy.
+With these three things, your cash handling can go smoothly.
+Though you should expect to see minor cash handling mistakes in your restaurant if you handle cash manually, huge losses that hurt your profits are avoidable with the right cash handling procedures, like the ones below.

 1. Limit Cash Handling Employees